evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/tracemalloc.rst

    the *nframe* parameter of the :func:`start` function to store more frames.

-   The :mod:`tracemalloc` module must be tracing memory allocations to take a snapshot, see the :func:`start` function.
+   The :mod:`tracemalloc` module must be tracing memory allocations to take a snapshot, see the the :func:`start` function.

    See also the :func:`get_object_traceback` function.